scttnlsn/dandelion/README.md

 Usage
 -----
-From the root directory of a Git repository, run:
+From within your Git repository, run:

     $ dandelion deploy